spicelang/spice/docs/docs/language/while-loops.md

 }
 ```

+!!! note "Optional parentheses"
+    As with the if statement, for loop and foreach loop, the parantheses around the head of the `while` loop are optional.

-If you would want to achieve an intentional endless loop, you would write something like this:
+If you would want to intentionally achieve an endless loop, you would write something like this:
 ```spice
 while true {
 	printf("This is gonna run forever ...");